Mydlarz-Lab/SCTLD-Transmission-Experiment-USVI/README.md

 ## This repository now also contains all of the reference transcriptomes and their annotations generated from this study in the folder *Transcriptomes*

+## This repository now also contains all of the coral predicted proteomes generated from this study in the folder *Proteomes*

 ## Not included in this repository but publicly accessible:
   1. Raw RNAseq data generated from the transmission experiment - https://www.ncbi.nlm.nih.gov/bioproject/PRJNA860922
   2. MasterCoral_db used in "Command_Line_Code" to generate coral-only de novo reference transcriptomes - Kelsey Beavers.
 (2023).
 Master Coral database used in USVI SCTLD Transmission Experiment Gene Expression Analysis [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7838980